Cocktail sauce

 Cocktail sauce, also known as seafood sauce, is one of several types of cold or room temperature sauces often served as part of a dish referred to as a seafood cocktail or as a condiment with other seafoods.
-The sauce, and the dish for which it is named, are often credited to British celebrity chef Fanny Cradock, but seafood cocktails predate her 1967 recipe by some years (for example, Constance Spry published a seafood cocktail using Dublin Bay prawns in 1956).
+Seafood with spiced, cold sauces was a well-established part of the 19th and 20th century culinary repertoire in the United States of America.